 Apart from being a beautiful and fast track, Silverstone is a stronghold of tradition, where many legends were born.
 The very first world Championship GP was held here in 1950.
 Among the 21 drivers that took the start was Prince Birabongse Bhanudej Bhanubandh of the Thai royal family, who qualified fifth in his Maserati but ran out of fuel during the race.

 The 1986 Hungarian Grand Prix, won by Nelson Piquet, was the first Formula One Grand Prix to take place behind the Iron Curtain.
-Since then the Hungarian GP has been on the schedule every year.
+Since then, the Hungarian GP has been on the schedule every year, with Hamilton successful eight times, while Esteban Ocon sprung a surprise in 2021.
 Hungaroring is 4,381 km long and notably twisty and bumpy.

 What makes the Hungarian Grand Prix special?